One woman. One case of self-denial. One hunky best friend who wants a lot more.

 Frankie crouched in front of her with a washcloth dripping tomato juice.
 “Come here.”
 Gently, he tipped her face up, dabbing her forehead.
 “We’ll need to wash your hair and probably burn your clothes.”

 She nodded again, crying harder.
 He drew her into his arms and held her close.
-“Oh, Mandy.”
 He smoothed her hair.
-“Why do you do this to yourself?”
+“Why do you do this to yourself, Miss M?”

-She tried to push him away, but he squeezed her even tighter.
-“I’ll make you stink,” she sniffed.
+She tried to push him away, but he hugged her even tighter.
+Through a throat thick with tears, she said, “I’ll make you stink.”

 She felt a rush of emotion for her best friend and slipped from his grip, swiping at her wet cheeks.

 Frankie handed her a towel from the shopping bag.
 “You can use this to cover yourself as you bathe.
-I’m going to run out and get more juice.
-I threw an outfit in there for you to change into later.”
+I’m going to zip out and get more juice.
+I threw an outfit in there for you to change into once you’re clean.”

 “Don’t tell anyone, okay?”

-Mandy gave him a grateful smile and turned the red-soaked cloth over in her hands.
+Mandy gave him a grateful smile and turned the red-soaked cloth over in her hands, eyes welling with gratitude.
 “Thanks.”

-He returned her smile and she felt a whoosh in her gut.
-He was always so good to her and half the time she felt as though she didn’t even deserve him as a friend.
+He returned her smile, and she felt a whoosh in her gut.
+He was always so good to her, and half the time she felt as though she didn’t deserve him.
 Sure, she was a good friend, too, but sometimes she wondered why he put up with her chasing another man when he’d made it clear over the years that he was willing to pick up where their first—and only—date had left off.
+Even though it had ended in the emergency room.

-He stepped closer, a look in his eyes that made her tense up.
+Frankie stepped closer, a look in his eyes that made her tense.
 “Why can’t you see it?” he asked, his voice quiet.

 “See what?” she asked cautiously.

-“How strong you are.”
 He came closer again.
-“And that you could have anything you wanted.”
+“That you could have anything you wanted.”

 Mandy stood and crossed her arms.
+They’d had this conversation before, and she knew exactly where he was going with it.
 “Frankie, what you want and what you need are two different things.”

-“You’ve got to start giving yourself some credit.”
-He cupped her chin and leaned closer, intense.
-“You are more than you know, woman.”
+“We’re talking about you.
+And you’ve got to start giving yourself some credit.”
+He cupped her chin and leaned closer, full of intensity.
+“You are so much more than you know.”

 END OF SNEAK PEEK!

 Ready to dream, read, laugh, and love in Blueberry Springs?
-Get your eBook now for FREE!
+Get your eBook now!

 P.S.
 Liked the book?
 Leave a review online!